janantala/genetic-css-minify/README.md

 ### Customization:
 You can change these parameters:
-- @populationLength: total number of stylesheets in one population
+- @options.populationLength: total number of stylesheets in one population
-- @maxGenerations: maximum generations of algorithm
+- @options.maxGenerations: maximum generations of algorithm
-- @roundOut: maximum generations without fitness improvement
+- @options.roundOut: maximum generations without fitness improvement
-- @mutateLine: line between mutateSplit <0,mutateLine) and mutateMerge <mutateLine,1)
+- @options.mutateLine: line between mutateSplit <0,mutateLine) and mutateMerge <mutateLine,1)
+- @options.crossover: crossover propability
-- @elites: number of elites which are automaticaly passed into a new generation
+- @options.elites: number of elites which are automaticaly passed into a new generation
-- @selection: selection method - 'tournament' or 'roulllete'
+- @options.selection: selection method - 'tournament' or 'roulllete'

 ### Fitness
 Fitness function is difference between size of original css file and size of minified css file.